Elevating Devices Requirements and Permits

-On April 1st every year, a Permit of Operation will be issued to the agent/owner who is then responsible to pay the certificate fee and when necessary have a safety inspection performed by a quality safety codes officer.
-An Inspection Notice will be mailed to the agent/owner at the beginning of the assigned quarter for the lift.
-The lift is assigned to a quarter depending on when it was constructed, it location, and whether other devices in that building are scheduled.
-It is important that the agent/owner adhere to the schedule set by AEDARSA.
-Having the inspection completed and submitted to our office within the timeframe specified on the notice is your legal obligation as outlined in the safety codes act.
+On April 1 of every year, a Permit of Operation will be issued to the owner/agent who is then responsible to pay the permit fee and when necessary have a safety inspection performed by a qualified Safety Codes Officer.
+An Inspection Notice will be emailed to the owner/agent at the beginning of the assigned quarter for the elevating device.
+The device is assigned to a quarter depending on when it was constructed, its location, and whether other devices in that building are scheduled already.
+It is important that the owner/agent adhere to the schedule set by AEDARSA.
+Having the inspection completed and submitted to our office within the timeframe specified on the notice is your legal obligation as outlined in the Safety Codes Act.

 Under Clause 3(c) of Alberta Regulation 286/2002 of the Safety Codes Act, a person must hold a Permit of Operation in order to operate an elevating device.

-AEDARSA has been approved by the Minister of Municipal Affairs for Alberta to issue Permits of Operation.
-No other agency may issue permits, however safety codes officers from agencies other than AEDARSA may perform the inspection to certify the permit, providing a copy of the report is registered with AEDARSA.
+AEDARSA has been approved by the Minister of Alberta Municipal Affairs to issue Permits of Operation.
+No other agency may issue permits, however a Safety Codes Officer from another accredited agency may perform the inspection to certify the permit, providing a copy of the report is registered with AEDARSA.